skellis46/slipbox/two women dancing.md

 _In which I introduce the central conceit (or assumption) of this article, the structure, and how any discussion of technology is a discussion about economics._

 In Volume 11 of IJSD -- _Expanded Screendance_ -- Katrina McPherson noted Douglas Rosenberg's description of screendance as "the most invasive of all arts species" that "has been hiding in plain site since well before there was a critical mass of interest in the form, even before it was named as such"[Rosenberg, [art.wisc.edu/2017/10/23/hiding-plain-site-screendance-histories-expanded-imagination-lecture-uw-madison-art-faculty-douglas-rosenberg](https://art.wisc.edu/2017/10/23/hiding-plain-site-screendance-histories-expanded-imagination-lecture-uw-madison-art-faculty-douglas-rosenberg), from @mcpherson-2020-walking pp.55].
-The following volume of IJSD -- _This is where we dance now: COVID-19 and the new and next in dance onscreen_ -- was a type of celebration of screendance's undeniable visibility as people danced and watched dancing through screens during the COVID-19 pandemic lockdowns.
+The following volume of IJSD, Volume 12 -- _This is where we dance now: COVID-19 and the new and next in dance onscreen_ -- was a type of celebration of screendance's undeniable visibility as people danced and watched dancing through screens during the COVID-19 pandemic lockdowns.
 In that same issue, Elena Benthaus described feeling "wary"[@benthaus-2021-this p.283] that screendance was somehow hidden before COVID-19 acted as a great revealer, and outlined how dance fads have long been "circulated by Hollywood musicals and dance films" and TV shows.[@benthaus-2021-this p.283]

 There's another kind of hiding ...